• Skip to primary navigation

 1. Unplug the Modem/Router from its power supply source.

-Patiently wait for the Router/Modem to fully restart (all lights switched ON) and see if you can now connect to internet.
+Patiently wait for the Router/Modem to fully restart (all lights switched ON) and try to connect your computer to internet.

 2. Troubleshoot Network Adapter